How To Pick The Best Walking Aid

 Tri-Walkers

-One front wheel and two rear wheels make the tri-walker easier to manoeuvre.
-A tri-walker is a bonus since it’s lighter and simpler to carry.
-No seats are provided.
-However, a small platform is provided between the three wheels to accommodate a bag.
+One front wheel and two rear wheels make the tri-walker easier to manoeuvre, which is a bonus since it’s lighter and simpler to carry.
+No seats are provided, but a small platform is provided between the three wheels to accommodate a bag.

 Wheeled Walking Devices To Help Mobility